manhtom/iina/README.md

 * AppleScript.
 I used code from [Wevah's AppleScript support PR](https://github.com/iina/iina/pull/2857), Thanks [Wevah](https://github.com/Wevah)
 * LOTS of bug fixes and performance improvements from [low-batt](https://github.com/iina-plus?type=source)

+## Statement

+IINA+ is built for experimenting the latest features and bugfixes.
+It may not be as stable as the official one and has a little bit higher os version requirement for quick development, which may not fit everyone's needs.
+Use it as your own risk.

 ## About youtube-dl

 We no longer embed the outdated youtube-dl.
 Users must install `yt-dlp` manually for playing network resources.